 You may also like

-Universities, and individuals working for them, often expect BAME faculty to lead efforts to address embedded racism.
-Institutional level questions were addressed in a previous resource, “Yes, your university perpetuates racism against BAME academics: what can you do?”.
+Universities, and individuals working for them, often expect black, Asian and minority ethnic (BAME) faculty to lead efforts to address embedded racism.
+Institutional-level questions were addressed in a previous resource, “Yes, your university perpetuates racism against BAME academics: what can you do?”
 Equally important are individuals in academia who must answer their own questions.
 They should identify how they perpetuate racism in the “ivory tower” and decide how to change.

 Expected personal sacrifice

 - Do you expect BAME colleagues to participate in or take the lead on diversity, equity, and inclusion (DEI) initiatives?

 - Do you expect BAME colleagues to identify DEI problems rather than seeing it as everyone’s responsibility?

 Teaching and mentoring